 - Throw a handful of arugula and blend into a fresh juice or smoothie.

-- Sauté arugula in a small amount of extra-virgin olive oil and season with freshly ground black pepper and freshly grated Parmesan cheese.
-Eat as a side dish or top your baked potato.
+- Sauté arugula in a small amount of extra virgin olive oil and season with freshly ground black pepper and freshly grated Parmesan cheese.
+Eat as a side dish or top a baked potato.

-- Add arugula to your wrap, sandwich, or flatbread.
+- Add arugula leaves to a wrap, sandwich, or flatbread.

-If you are taking blood-thinners such as Coumadin (warfarin), it is important that you do not suddenly begin to eat more or fewer foods containing vitamin K, which plays a large role in blood clotting.
+People who are taking blood-thinners, such as warfarin (Coumadin), should avoid suddenly beginning to eat more or fewer foods containing vitamin K, as this vitamin plays a vital role in blood clotting.

 If improperly stored, nitrate-containing vegetable juice may accumulate bacteria that convert nitrate to nitrite and contaminate the juice.
-High levels of nitrite can be potentially harmful if consumed.
+Ingesting very high levels of nitrite can be harmful.